-In this RQ, we assess each LLM's migration correctness by comparing its code changes (\changeLLM) to those made by developers (\changeDev), while manually judging potential alternative changes.
-A migration may involve multiple files, each with multiple \codechanges.
-We evaluate each \cc individually, and aggregate the results to determine the correctness of the whole migration.
+In \rqBench, we compare the LLM migrations with the developer migrations in \migbench.
+We do this for each \cc, and then aggregate the results at the migration level, while also condidering the additional non-migration-related changes made by the developer and the LLM.
 We now explain the process using the example in \autoref{fig:mig-example} that shows a migration from the library \textit{requests} to \textit{aiohttp}.

-\paragraph{Match \ccs} The goal of this step is to compare the code changes the LLM made (\changeLLM) with the developer ground truth changes (\changeDev), as well as manually finding alternative correct changes.

-\textit{Auto change matching: } We first attempt to automatically match as many changes as possible while ensuring precision \ie not falsely marking a \changeLLM as correct.
+\paragraph{Auto change matching} We first attempt to automatically match as many LLM changes (\changeLLM) as possible with developer change (\changeDev), while ensuring precision \ie not falsely marking an incorrect \changeLLM as correct.
 Therefore, we consider only \textit{exact} syntactic matches between \changeDev and \changeLLM, ignoring formatting differences.
 We find exact matches by identifying the AST nodes related to \changeDev in \fileDev and then matching them to corresponding nodes in \fileLLM.
 If there are potentially multiple matches, we check the containing function and use proximity based heuristics demonstrated below.
-We ensure that the matched node sets translate to the same code string using \texttt{ast.unparse}~\cite{docast}.
+We ensure that the matched node sets translate to the same code string using \texttt{ast.unparse}.

 Consider \changeDev \segment{D1} in \autoref{fig:mig-example} which uses \texttt{ClientSession()} and \texttt{get()} from \textit{aiohttp}.
 In \fileLLM, these APIs appear in multiple locations, but only Lines 15, 16, 21, and 22 are in the same containing function \texttt{fetch\_flights} as \changeDev.
 Based on line number proximity, we identify two node sets \segment{L2} and \segment{L4} as potential matches for this \changeDev.
 By comparing the code strings, we find that \segment{L2} exactly matches \changeDev.
 By the end of the auto change matching step, we get a set of matched pairs of \changeDev and \changeLLM, a set of unmatched \changeDev (\uChangeDev), and a set of unmatched \changeLLM (\uChangeLLM).